BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/einvoice/docs/tools_and_resources.md

 #### Version of Python

 *Select a minimum version of Python 3.6.
-This will include newer features such as f-string.* ***Python 3.10 is recommended.***
+This will include newer features such as f-string.* **Python 3.10 is recommended.**

-### Computer Spec

-!!!
-Warning "You will need a computer which is able to download and run Python 3.6."

 ### Operating System

 OS | Considerations
 ----------- | -----------
  Mac OS | Included system version of Python 2.x must be respected.
 Make sure to use Python virtual environments.
-Homebrew package manager is a plus.
  Windows | Latest version of Python are now available on the Windows Store.
 Anaconda3 is an especially good option in this OS.
- Windows w/WSL2 | Great implementation of Ubuntu on Windows is truly impressive.
+ Windows w/WSL2 |  WSL2 allows implementation of native Ubuntu on Windows for a linux based Python install while using Windows tools.
 Integration of virtual environments and Python executable with an IDE like VS Code can be finicky.
  Linux | Native support for distributed technologies, i.e., Kubernetes and Docker.
  Chrome OS | Limited on-device resources but a growing number of online and cloud development options, e.g., AWS, Azure, OpenShift, JupyterLab and Notebooks.
  Raspberry PI | With native Python support, Linux packages, and cloud options there is no reason dev is not an option.

-These options show that there is nothing proprietary, exclusive, or given preference other than resource availability and personal preference.

 #### Additional Configuration and Environment Considerations